Adaptive Online Learning of Quantum States: Numerical Experiments

 In Subfigure(a), we plot the change of average regret $R_{\text{aver}}=\text{regret}_T /T$.
 We observe that as $T$ grows, $R_{\text{aver}}$ converges to 0 with different pairs of $(n,\mathcal{P})$, indicating that $R_{\text{path}}$ is sublinear with respect to $T$.
-In addition, the blue curve representing the average regret of a 2-qubit quantum state appears higher than the orange curve representing the average regret of a 1-qubit quantum state, in consistency with the plain view that larger absolute regret value comes with more qubits.
+In addition, the blue curve representing the average regret of a 2-qubit quantum state appears higher than the orange curve representing the average regret of a 1-qubit quantum state, consistent with the fact that our regret bound depends polynomially on the number of qubits.

 In Subfigure(b), we choose different scales of $T$ to demonstrate how the ratio $C$ evolves in the long term.
 For every fixed $T$, we execute 100 random experiments and take the maximum ratio term $C$.
 Although there are noticeable fluctuations, it can be seen that the curve is non-increasing and only fluctuates within a fixed interval of 0 to 0.065, which shows that $C$ has a constant upper bound $C'=0.065$.
-In conclusion, $R_{\text{path}}/\sqrt{T(n+\log T)\mathcal{P}}$ is restricted by a small positive constant.
+In conclusion, $R_{\text{path}}/\sqrt{T(n+\log T)\mathcal{P}}$ is within the range of a small positive constant.

-\paragraph{Dynamic regret bound of the adaptive algorithm on the path length setting.} In \thm{SA-Regret}, we give a strongly adaptive regret bound of Algorithm~\ref{algo:adaptive}.
-Here, we change the black-box algorithm of Algorithm~\ref{algo:adaptive} to our Algorithm~\ref{algo:md+exp} and demonstrate experiments for the path length setting to understand its dynamic regret bound.
-Specifically, we plot the ratio term $C = \text{regret}_T/\sqrt{T\mathcal{P}}$ and find that the ratio is bounded in the experiments.
-In particular, we fix $T = 200, n = 2,3,4$, and execute the experiment with random initialization 10 times.
-Then, we take the maximum ratio $C$ at every $1\le t\le T$.
-It can be observed that $C$ tends to a constant when $T$ increases for all of the experiments.